 How can I schedule a hearing test appointment at your clinic in Malaysia?

 We welcome all our customers to reach out to us via our contact page and make an appointment with our team.
-Our customer service representatives will be in touch with you promptly to schedule a date and time.
+Our team will be in touch with you promptly to schedule a date and time, as well as how much your hearing test and further treatment may cost.

 Can I get a hearing test if I have an ear infection or cold?